scrapinghub/web-poet/docs/page-objects/testing.rst

 Handling time fields
 ====================

-Page Objects can return the scraping date or even time in the result and it would break the test when it runs later.
+Sometimes output of a page object might depend on the current time.
+For example, the item may contain the scraping datetime, or a current timestamp may be used to build some URLs.
+When a test runs at a different time it will break.
 To avoid this the metadata dictionary can contain a ``frozen_time`` field set to the time value used when generating the test.
 This will instruct the test runner to use the same time value so that field comparisons are still correct.